SamaneSharifiMonfared/Bankingsolutionwithtestunitsfortest/readme.md

+# PHP Project with Implementation of TestUnits

+## Banking Solution

 A new payment bank wants to implement its banking solution.
 Payments banks have a maximum limit of $100,000 on the account balance.
 The balance cannot exceed this limit.
 The bank wants to put in some conditions for withdrawals and deposits to an account.
 Below are the